polterguy/hyper-core/README.md

 ## Delete operation

-The `delete` operation requires you to use (shock) a `DELETE` HTTP method.
+The `delete` operation requires you to use a `DELETE` HTTP method.
 It requires a single query parameter, declaring which column and value you wish to use as your `where` clause in your final SQL.
 To delete an item in our above `camphora.customers` database, having the id of 5 for instance, could be accomplished with the following code, assuming you're in JavaScript land.